Variations on Memetic Algorithms for Graph Coloring Problems: Related works

 Memetic Algorithms~\cite{Hao12} (MA) are hybrid metaheuristics using a local search algorithm inside a population-based algorithm.
-They can also be viewed as specific EAs where all individuals of the population are local minimum (of a specific neighborhood).
-This hybrid metaheuristic is a \emph{low-level relay hybrid} (LRH) in the Talbi taxonomy~\cite{Talbi02}.
-A low-level hybridization means that a section of one metaheuristic is replaced by a second metaheuristic.
+They can also be viewed as specific Evolutionary Algorithms (EAs) where all individuals of the population are local minimums (of a specific neighborhood).
 In MA, the mutation of the EA is replaced by a local search algorithm.
-Conversely, a \emph{high-level} hybridization refers to a combination of several metaheuristics, none of which are modified.
-A \emph{relay} (respectively \emph{teamwork}) hybrid means that metaheuristics are used successively (respectively in parallel).
+It is very important to note that most of the running time of a MA is spent in the local search.
+These hybridizations combine the benefits of population-based methods, which are better for diversification by means of a crossover operator, and local search methods, which are better for intensification.

-In graph coloring, the Hybrid Evolutionary Algorithm (HEA) of Galinier and Hao~\cite{Galinier99} is a MA; the mutation of the EA is replaced by a tabu search.
-HEA is one of the best algorithms for solving the GVCP; From 1999 until 2012, it provided the majority of the best results for DIMACS benchmark graphs~\cite{dimacs96}, particularly for difficult graphs such as DSJC500.5 and DSJC1000.5 (see table~\ref{tab:synthesisColoring}).
-These results were obtained with a population of 8 individuals.
+In graph coloring, the Hybrid Evolutionary Algorithm (\emph{HEA}) of Galinier and Hao~\cite{Galinier99} is a MA; the mutation of the EA is replaced by the tabu search \emph{TabuCol}. \emph{HEA} is one of the best algorithms for solving the GVCP; From 1999 until 2012, it provided most of the best results for DIMACS benchmark graphs~\cite{dimacs96}, particularly for difficult graphs such as <\texttt{dsjc500.5}> and <\texttt{dsjc1000.5}> (see table~\ref{tab:synthesisColoring}).
+These results were obtained with a population of 10 individuals.

-The tabu search used is an improvement of the TabuCol of~\cite{Hertz87}.
-This version of TabuCol is a very powerful tabu search, which even obtained very good results for the GVCP when it is used alone (see table~\ref{tab:synthesisColoring}).
-Another benefit of this version of TabuCol is that it has only two parameters to adjust in order to control the tabu tenure.
-Moreover, \cite{Galinier99} have demonstrated on a very large number of instances that with the same setting, TabuCol obtained very good $k$-colorings.
-Indeed, one of the main disadvantages of heuristics is that the number of parameters to set is high and difficult to adjust.
-This version of TabuCol is very robust.
-Thus we retain the setting of~\cite{Galinier99} in all our tests and consider TabuCol as an atomic algorithm.

-The mutation, which is a diversification operator, is replaced by a local search, an intensification operator.
-The balance between intensification and diversification is restored because in the case of the graph coloring problem, all crossovers are too strong and destroy too much of a solution's structure.

-The crossover used in HEA is called the Greedy Partition Crossover (GPX); it is based on color classes.
-Its aim is to add slightly more diversification to the TabuCol algorithm.

-These hybridizations combine the benefits of population-based methods, which are better at diversification by means of a crossover operator, and local search methods, which are better at intensification.